somaye-beiranvand/FrontendMentor-clipboard-landing-page-master/README.md

 - [HTML CSS Support](https://marketplace.visualstudio.com/items?itemName=ecmel.vscode-html-css) - a great extension for vscode editor which helped me with the completion of bootstrap classes.

 #### just follow these steps to enjoy this amazing tool
--in your vscode go to file/preferences/setting
+- in your vscode go to file/preferences/setting
--search for quickSuggestions
+- search for quickSuggestions
--do this settings
+- do this settings
 ```
 "editor.quickSuggestions": {
         "other": true,